Dr. Ashwin Mehra, C.Psych.

 My many years of experience in public hospitals and private practice settings in New York City and Long Island, New York have augmented my credentials as a clinical psychologist.
 I have worked at the Nassau University Medical Center, Long Island Federally Qualified Health Centers, Queens Hospital Center, Reflective Psychology Associates, TERRAP Anxiety and Phobia Care, Kew Gardens Center for Psychotherapy and the St. John’s University Center for Psychological Services.
 Along with these substantial experiences of providing psychotherapy and psychological assessments, I have also engaged in varied research and teaching activities, as well as regularly supervised research assistants, psychology interns and externs, and medical residents.

 I have published and presented papers, book chapters, posters and presentations in various peer-reviewed journals, conferences and seminars, some of which are listed below.
 Hailing from Mumbai, India, I am proficient in multiple South Asian languages including Hindi, Punjabi, and Urdu, along with working knowledge of Gujarati and Marathi.
 I have an abiding interest in cultural issues, with a focus on South Asian culture, and have presented on topics related to cultural diversity, mental health stigma and barriers to treatment for minority populations.
-I am also a member of the Canadian Psychological Association, American Psychological Association, Eastern Psychological Association and New York State Psychological Association.
+I am also a member of various psychology related organizations and networks, including the College of Psychologists of Ontario and the Canadian Psychological Association.

 Selected Publications and Presentations: